Style polygon layers

 Use the 3D Types style when you want to apply individual colors to polygons based on a text or numeric attribute and extrude them by another attribute or fixed value.
 For example, you can extrude building footprint polygons based on a height attribute or fixed value while applying individual colors to the buildings by usage type, such as Commercial, Residential, or Industrial.

-1. Follow the steps in the Style layers workflow.
+1. Follow the steps in the Style layers in a scene workflow.

-The 3D Types pane appears with the Mapped Attribute box displaying the specified attribute.
+The 3D Types pane appears with the Mapped Attribute box displaying the chosen expression or attribute.

 2. Modify the Attribute Values list.